cg3hci/DemVR/README.md

 # DemVR

-Code repository for the implementation of the DemVR (previously ECARules4All) project
+Code repository for the implementation of the ECARules4All project

-DemVR is a Unity package that enables users without coding knowledge to setup Virtual Reality worlds.
+ECARules4All is a Unity package that enables users without coding knowledge to setup Virtual Reality worlds.
 The solution is based on templates that can be configured for creating the users' own experiences.
 More information can be found here: https://cg3hci.dmi.unica.it/lab/en/projects/ecarules4all

 ## Installation